ANSSI-FR/AD-control-paths/README.md

 Major code changes take place in v1.2, as it is now able to dump and analyze very large Active Directories without hogging too much RAM.
 Some very large ADs with over 1M objects and 150M ACEs have been processed in a reasonable amount of time (a few hours on a laptop, consuming less than 1GB RAM).

-A few false positives were fixed and new control paths were added, so running it again on already tested ADs might be a good idea.

 ---